 A mash is just that – grains mashed up into a nice primordial bourbon stew.
-To create your own mash, you will need some grain.
-Traditional bourbon mashes combine corn, rye, and wheat, so that’s what we will be using for our mash bill.
-Play around with the grain ratio’s, but for instructional purposes, we recommend 70% corn, 15% rye and 15% wheat.
+To create your own bourbon mash, you will need some grain.
+A traditional bourbon mash combines corn, rye, and wheat, so that’s what we will be using for our mash bill.
+Play around with the grain ratio’s, but for instructional purposes, we recommend 70% corn, 15% rye, and 15% wheat.
 Throw all the grain into your Corona corn and grain mill.
 It will take three passes to get the mill texture that you are looking for.

-When you have your grains all pulverized, throw them into a big ass pot with boiling water.
-Once the mixture hist 86 degrees, add a cup of that distillers yeast while giving the mix a stir.
-Keep stirring for a few minutes to make sure the yeast is playing nice with the mash.
+When you have your grains all pulverized, throw them into a pot with boiling water.
+Once the mixture gets to 86 degrees, add a cup of that distiller’s yeast while giving the mix a stir.
+Keep stirring for a few minutes to make sure the yeast is playing nice with your bourbon mash.

 Now its time to ferment!
 Put your mash into those two 5 gallon jugs that you purchased above (you will have to split the mix up).
 Seal them up and put the jugs somewhere to ferment for about 2 weeks.